On the last track, we discussed the traits of the sleep-wake

 suicide.
 Women choose methods, such as ingesting a severe amount of pills,

-which take a long time to come into affect.
+which take a long time to come into effect.
 During that time, they can

 be discovered by loved ones or the victim has rethought her decision and calls